 Diabetes Answer yes, no or unknown regarding mother's status as a diabetic.
 This includes both gestational diabetes as well as previous maternal diabetes (i.e. prior to conception) (mandatory field).
-Maternal Hypertension / Preeclampsia Record whether maternal hypertension or preeclampsia or eclampsia are present or not, or whether this information is unknown.
-If obstetric information is noted, but maternal hypertension is not mentioned, select "no." If there is no obstetric data in the chart, select "unknown."
+Maternal Hypertension / Record whether maternal hypertension or preeclampsia or eclampsia are present or not, or whether this information is unknown.
+If obstetric information is noted, but maternal hypertension is not mentioned, Preeclampsia select "no." If there is no obstetric data in the chart, select "unknown."
 Common abbreviations for this include: HTN, PIH, HELLP and PET.
 "Questionable HTN," "question of HELLP syndrome" or "rule out PET" without more information should be scored as unknown (mandatory field).

 Assisted Pregnancy Answer yes, no or unknown regarding whether or not the mother had an assisted pregnancy.
 This includes In-Vitro Fertilization, Intracytoplasmic sperm injection, embryo transfer or any other mechanical procedure to facilitate pregnancy or implantation.
 This does not include medication induced pregnancies such as clomiphene (mandatory field).
 Maternal MgSO4 Enter YES if MgSO4 is given at any time during gestation when mom had threatened preterm labour.
-This includes MgSO4 given weeks before actual birth.
-If yes, select the reason.
+This includes previous MgSO4 given weeks before actual birth when mother might have been admitted for threatened preterm labour but not given birth.
+If Yes, select the reason.
+Neuro Protection: Administration of MgSO4 for prevention of cerebral palsy in infants.
+This is given when mother is admitted in threatened preterm labour.
+MgSO4 given for neuro protection in all previous admissions for threatened preterm labour should be included.
+Check this if MgSO4 is intended for neuro protection, irrespective of maternal conditions.
+Other: This includes MgSO4 given to a mother for preeclampsia, eclampsia or tocolysis.
+Unknown: When reason can not be determined, identified or not known.
 Presentation Fetal presentation at birth (mandatory field).
 This should be recorded as: VERTEX : Head first, includes OP (occiput posterior), hand presentation with head coming with hand, or BREECH : All types - footling, frank, etc.; or OTHER : Includes shoulder, transverse, brow, face, oblique vertex, and compound (not vertex or breech but has other more than one parts as presenting parts) presentations.
 If there is no mention of presentation select "unknown."
 If a baby was converted to vertex presentation for delivery by c-section, score the initial position of the baby .
 If vertex presentation can be inferred (e.g. "tried vacuum extraction"), score vertex.
 Delivery Type Record whether the delivery was vaginal or by cesarean section (mandatory field).
 If obstetric information is noted, but delivery type is not mentioned, "vaginal" may be assumed.
 If vaginal can be inferred (e.g. "vacuum extraction"), score vaginal.
 If there are no obstetric records, select "unknown."
 Clinical Chorioamnionitis Chorioamnionitis is defined as inflammation of the chorion and amnion.
 Please click responses to each individual component.
 All boxes are checked as unknown by default (mandatory fields).
-Maternal fever ≥38.4°C at any time during labor (irrespective of whether she received epidural analgesia) Uterine tenderness during labor if mentioned in the chart Leukocytosis of >15000/mm3 during labor If there is mention in the chart of suspected or confirmed chorioamnionitis, code accordingly.
+Maternal fever ≥38.4°C within 24 hours before birth (irrespective of whether she received epidural analgesia) Uterine tenderness if mentioned in the chart Leukocytosis of >15000/mm3 If there is mention in the chart of suspected or confirmed chorioamnionitis, code accordingly.
 Default will be unknown.
 If pathology report confirms chorioamnionitis, check yes in "Suspected /confirmed chorioamnionitis" box.
-The following screen will pop up to display the list of babies for this mother's current pregnancy • List of babies for this mother's pregnancy First Name Last Name Hospital Record No. super man 1009 michael jordan 1010
+0 The following screen will pop up to display the list of babies for this mother's current pregnancy.
+List of babies for this mother's pregnancy First Name Last Name Hospital Record No. super man 1009 michael jordan 1010